Research Focus Areas

 The main goal of OSCAR is to promote multidisciplinary research and education in optics and related fields of physics, chemistry, engineering, computer science, mathematics and biology.

 - Center for Research and Education in Optical Sciences and Applications (CREOSA)

 - Optics for Space Technology and Applied Research Center O*STAR (O*STAR Center)

 RESEARCH FUNDING AND COLLABORATIONS

-Faculty in CMNST have obtained research and educational funding through various agencies to support research projects and programs, establish centers and support student training.
-Developing partnerships with private and corporate sponsors, educational institutions, and federal and state agencies is central in establishing viable research programs.
+Faculty in CAST have obtained research and educational funding through various agencies, such as those listed below, to support research projects and programs, establish centers and support student training.
+Developing partnerships with private and corporate sponsors, educational institutions, and federal and state agencies is central to sustaining viable research programs.